lujames13/master-thesis/implementation.md

 ## A. Technology Stack and Development Environment

-Our implementation extends the Flower federated learning framework to support multiple aggregators and challenge-based security mechanisms.
+Our implementation extends the Flower federated learning framework to support multiple aggregators and our hybrid Optimistic-PBFT security mechanism.
 The system is built using Python with PyTorch for model training and evaluation.

 ```
 Key Components: